First published April 20, 2015

 What is a candy bar wreath, you say?

-Made entirely of candy bars.
+It’s a wreath made entirely of candy bars.

 I saw one on Pinterest as if out of a dream.